tenkabuto/aphorisms/manuscript/chapter1.md

 # Lifestyle

+## Regarding Change
+> "Those who do not know history are destined to repeat it," but if we know only history, we will often be caught off-guard.

 ## It's Good to be Sorta Blind without Glasses
 > With glasses, one may have at least two perspectives, not just a blurry one.